rjframe/b2-client/README.md

-I wanted a type-safe, backend-agnostic interface to the B2 API; I don't want to potentially end up with two HTTP clients linked into my applications, and I don't want the B2 library I need to be determined by the HTTP client (or async runtime) I happen to be using.
+I wanted a type-safe, backend-agnostic interface to the B2 API; I don't want to potentially end up with two HTTP clients linked into my applications, and I don't want the B2 library I use to be determined by the HTTP client (or async runtime) I happen to be using.

 I intend to support the full API.

-Note that most (if not all) of these functions will incur charges to your account.
+Note that most (if not all) of these functions can incur charges to your account.
 You will want to mock the B2 servers in your code's tests.